 Hydrocodone, known by the brand name Vicodin, was originally designed to help treat severe pain.
 The medication is extremely common in medicine cabinets all around the United States, and its popularity may be on the rise.
 According to the White House Office of National Drug Control Policy, the milligram-per-person use of prescription opioids like Vicodin increased 402 percent between 1997 and 2007.
 As rates of use rise, so do rates of addiction.
 While there are effective treatments that can help ease addiction to help the person move forward and create a safe and sober life, hydrocodone users may need some convincing in order to stop use.

 What is Hyrdocodone?

 Since the drug is so common, it’s easy for addicts to find the medication and feed their addictions.
 Unlike heroin and cocaine, which might be expensive and difficult for an abuser to find, hydrocodone is often given away at little or no cost.

+According to the National Youth Anti-Drug Media Campaign, 56 percent of users received prescription medications for free from friends and relatives.
 Where street drug users might be compelled to stop use because of the expense, people who abuse hydrocodone may face little or no negative financial impact from their abuse.

+Hydrocodone is often considered safe by addicts, since the substance is not illegal and is prescribed by doctors.
 The United States Drug Enforcement Administration reports that two in five teens believe that prescription drugs are safer than street drugs, and three in ten believe that prescription medications don’t cause addiction.
 People who are in the grips of a hydrocodone addiction may not believe that their behavior is problematic, and they may not initiate treatment alone.

 Additional Resource: Prescription Drug Myths and Rehab